1. Bareknuckle BBQ

 The precinct is a global mashup; a mix of stores with international influences including Ya Bon French bakery and Cupple café, organic food shop Cornucopia, French artisan chocolatier La Petite Chocolat, handmade gift store Coco & Co, independent bookseller Little Red Bookshop and relaxed neighbourhood lounge bar, the Common Room.

-New to the block is Asian street food bar FunBuns.
+Also on the block is Asian street food bar FunBuns.
 Owner Nick Pike makes his Bao buns fresh every day, serving them with Asian-fusion flavours including a Kiwi Lamb version (sounds sketchy, but it’s delicious).
 The KFC (Korean Fried Chicken) is also not to be missed.
 Park up at the high tables or sit outside, it’s a casual, lively space that lives up to its Fun moniker.

-Te Awa has a cellar door for wine tasting – check out the winery cat who makes himself at home reclined on the counter – but it’s the winery restaurant that is the star of the show, with a casual vibe that belies its gastronomic pedigree.
+Villa Maria has a cellar door for wine tasting – check out the winery cat who makes himself at home reclined on the counter – but it’s the winery restaurant that is the star of the show, with a casual vibe that belies its gastronomic pedigree.

 Run by popular chef Stephen Tindall, the restaurant is relaxed, with rustic chandeliers, concrete floors and floor-to-ceiling glass, all framed by a backdrop of lush vineyard and vast lawn.